-- Any outstanding fee payments Only checks made payable to BSA can be accepted at check-in. - Medical forms- The registration staff will make sure all participants have a properly completed medical form but will not collect them from you.
-(The adult advisor will keep them until the entire crew makes its way to the Health Lodge to have medical re-checks later during your walking tour of The Summit Center.) - Summit Waivers for all participants- All participants must have; a parent's signature is required for participants under 18.
+- Any outstanding fee payments Only checks made payable to BSA can be accepted at check-in. - Tour Plan- Completed and approved in advance by your local Council. - Pre-Medical Evaluation- Your program guide will have this form for you to fill out prior to your medical check-in.
+This form helps us identify any medical items of concern for your group that may need extra attention at the medical re-check.
+1 form per crew. - Medical forms- The registration staff will make sure all participants have a properly completed medical form but will not collect them from you.
+(The adult advisor will keep them until the entire crew makes its way to the Health Lodge to have medical re-checks later during your walking tour of The Summit Center.) - Summit Waivers for all participants- All participants must have; a parent's signature is required for participants under 18. - Whitewater rafting waivers- All rafting participants must have; a parent's signature is required for participants under 18. - Buddy Tags- For all aquatic activities.
+Review Appendix 5 for details.